-Port Macquarie, a small town of less than 50,000 residents along the Pacific Coast in Australia, is often overlooked by local and international travelers.
-It’s a city with rich convict history dating back to 1818, but one that over the years has gained a rather uninspiring reputation of a “retirement destination”.
+Port Macquarie, a small town of fewer than 50,000 residents along the Pacific Coast in Australia, is often overlooked by local and international travelers.
+It’s a city with a rich convict history dating back to 1818, but one that over the years has gained a rather uninspiring reputation of a “retirement destination”.

-Backpacker Friendly Vibe
+Soak up the Friendly Vibe